 - With production function F1, constant consumption of 100 units is unsustainable as maximum sustainable consumption is approximately 79.7 units.

 - With production function F2, constant consumption of 100 units is sustainable as maximum sustainable consumption is approximately 117.6 units.

 So the assessment of whether consumption of 100 units is sustainable rests on the weak foundation of whether F1 or F2 in Chart 1 above provide a better statistical fit to current and recent data.

 A possible objection is that the implicit sustainability criterion, that is, the feasibility of consumption at 100 units per annum forever, or for 5,000 years, is too demanding.
 Suppose instead, therefore, that we set the time horizon at just 100 years.
 Surprisingly, perhaps, this makes very little difference to the conclusion.
 For F1, maximum sustainable consumption increases from 79.7 to 80.0 units.
 For F2, it increases by such a tiny amount that on rounding to one decimal place, maximum sustainable consumption is still 117.6 units.

 The spreadsheet used to derive the above charts and results may be downloaded here:

 Notes and References

-- Solow, as 4 above, p 169.
-Solow’s argument is also described in Perman R, Ma Y, McGilvray J & Common M (3rd edn 2003) Natural Resource and Environmental Economics Pearson Addison Wesley pp 660-1, the rule being equation 19.42j.
+- A derivation of this form of the Hotelling rule may be found in Perman R, Ma Y, McGilvray J & Common M (3rd edn 2003) Natural Resource and Environmental Economics Pearson Addison Wesley pp 660-1, the rule being equation 19.42j.